 But with the way some companies are approaching this, they’re basically saying to their customer, “Here’s a really crappy app . . . but it runs on three different clouds so we can port it to any cloud at any time.”
 (Again, your customer doesn’t care.)

 Ideally, you get good at one cloud and understand how to operate in the new world.
 Then, you can make informed decisions based on the alignment of a cloud provider’s strengths and the form and function of the application.
 It just needs to be very intentional, because keeping up with the skills and changes of a single cloud provider is hard enough.

 Are you an IT Manager?
 Admin?
 IT Team Leadership?
-A Cloud Guru’s AWS Executive Learning Paths offers custom courses fit for beginners and advanced gurus!
+A Cloud Guru’s AWS Executive Learning Paths offers enterprise continuous learning with custom courses fit for beginners and advanced gurus!